49 Different Types of Snakes in Florida

 Salt marsh snakes are typically deeper in color, with hues ranging from olive green to rusty orange.

-Although it may not always be present, many people have a lighter-colored stripe going down each side of their body.
+Although it may not always be present, many people have a lighter-colored stripe down each side of their body.

 Saltmarsh snakes often reach lengths of 15 to 30 inches (38 to 76 cm).
 They are found on barrier islands and along the beaches in most of the state.